earthly/website/blog/_posts/2021-09-22-awk-examples.md

 >
 > [BufferUnderpants on /r/programming](https://www.reddit.com/r/programming/comments/pank18/comment/ha6hzg0/?utm_source=reddit&utm_medium=web2x&context=3)

 I have a confession to make - I don't know how to use awk.
 Or I didn't know how to use it before I started writing this article.
 But the people I knew who used it and knew how to use it well they seemed to have a text processing super power that I had yet to understand.

 It turns out Awk is pretty simple.
 It has a only couple of conventions and only small amount of syntax.
 It's design to be easy to learn, easy to write and easy to throw away.

 So in this article I will teach myself, and you, the basics of Awk.
-If you read through the article and maybe even try an example or two, you should have no problem writing some Awk at the end of it.
-You probably don't even need to install anything.
-Awk is everywhere.
+I'm going to use Awk to look at book reviews and pick my next book to read. **If you read through the article and maybe even try an example or two, you should have no problem writing some Awk at the end of it.** And you probably don't even need to install anything because Awk is everywhere.

 ## What Is Awk

+> I write three or four Awk programs a day.
+These are one-liners.
+These are super quick programs I can throw away.
+>
+> Bryan Cantrill

 Awk is a record processing tool written by Aho, Kernighan, and Weinberger in 1977.
 It's name is an acronym of their names.